top of page

 Janet

-Below are a few pictures of the Christmas Celebration of 2024.
+Below is a picture from the Christmas Celebration of 2024.
 They are so filled with joy.

 Patience

-One day on my way to church in Adidome, I was greeted by Patience.
-She recognized me and reminded me that she is one of the trokosi rescued by “Madame Sharon.”
-When I went into the church, I was pleased to see that she was seated where the church leaders sit.
+When Rev. Donna first came back to Adidome in 2014, she was on going to church and was greeted by Patience.
+She recognized her and reminded Rev. Donna that she is one of the trokosi rescued by “Madame Sharon.”
+Patience is now one of the church deacons.
+It was exciting to see how far she had come.

 Christian

 Christian is a young man who was one of the first orphans to come to the mission in 2003.
 He was sent home to be with relatives but later came to Adidome to go to high school.
 We found out he was struggling financially and had him come to stay on the mission until he completed his studies.
-He has now returned to his hometown.
+He is now working in Accra.

 Aurelia